gittar/kmeanstf/README.md

 # What is k-means?
 [k-means](https://en.wikipedia.org/wiki/K-means_clustering) - a.k.a.
 Lloyds Algorithm - is  a well-known clustering method that positions k centroids (means) over a given data set.

-Starting from some initial positions of the centroids a number of Lloyd iterations is performed until a stopping criterion is met.
+Starting from some initial positions of the centroids a number of so-called "Lloyd iterations" is performed until a stopping criterion is met.
 One Lloyd iteration consists of the following two steps:
 * determine for each centroid the subset of data points for which this centroid is closest
 * move each centroid to the mean of its associated data sub-set (hence the name "k-means")